CodeLionX/holoclean-summary-paper/README.md

 Report about the HoloClean Framework ([Github-repository](https://github.com/HoloClean/holoclean)) written for the Seminar _Horrible Data_ at HPI.
 The paper, on which this work is based on ([1]), can be found [online](http://www.vldb.org/pvldb/vol10/p1190-rekatsinas.pdf).

+**The PDF version of this paper is included in this repository.
+You can download it from [`holoclean.pdf`](https://github.com/CodeLionX/holoclean-summary-paper/raw/master/holoclean.pdf).**

 ## Abstract

 In a world, where big data and machine learning approaches are used in a growing number of enterprise applications, maintaining data quality has become more important than ever.